 - Publish an environmental policy and keep it under review to ensure it is 'current' and fit for purpose.
-Develop actions that deliver environmental policy objectives and report on them annually; - Consider environmental factors when setting policies and formulating plans in managing the harbour.
+Develop actions that deliver environmental policy objectives and report on them annually; - Publish a climate change commitment and policy; - Halve greenhouse gas emissions generated from LHC's direct activities (scope 1 & 2) before 2030 and achieve net zero before 2050. - Consider environmental factors when setting policies and formulating plans in managing the harbour.
 Assess and mitigate environmental risks for LHC operations; - Ensure that any new development is assessed for environmental impact in accordance with prevailing regulations and licencing requirements and where relevant, takes account of climate change forecasts for sea level rise; - Maintain and develop the Maintenance Dredging Protocol for sustainable dredging in the Harbour.
-Subject to environmental assessment and consents, identify opportunities to beneficially use sediment from dredging operations locally to reduce saltmarsh erosion or create new saltmarsh and intertidal habitat; - Work with the community to maintain and improve existing local wildlife habitats and to create new ones; - Be an active member of the Solent European Marine Site (SEMS) Management Group or other relevant environment forums.
+Subject to environmental assessment and consents, identify opportunities to beneficially use sediment from dredging operations locally to reduce saltmarsh erosion or create new saltmarsh and intertidal habitat; - Work with the environmental community to maintain and improve existing local wildlife habitats and to create new ones; - Be an active member of the Solent European Marine Site (SEMS) Management Group or other relevant environment forums.
 Contribute to the annual reporting process and proportionally implement relevant recommendations; - In conjunction with Wightlink, maintain, exercise and keep under review an MCA approved Oil Spill Contingency Plan and ensure that controls are in place to minimise risks of pollution.
-Maintain an MOU with local harbour authorities to share resources and personnel in the event of an incident; - Maintain and keep under review an MCA approved Waste Management
+Maintain an MOU with local harbour authorities to share resources and personnel in the event of an incident;